 Cons: Because this employee personality type appears to be so easy going, they may have a difficult time saying no. He may also be a push over and allow other employees — or even the boss — to walk all over them.
 As a result the steady type may take on too much and in the end disappoint.
 Regardless of the need to please, each of us has only 24 hours in a day.
 As I mentioned earlier, the steady candidate may struggle with quick change.
 While it may be nice in theory to hire these natural people pleasers, the inability to just say no could results in missed deadlines and incomplete tasks.

 Pros: Expect this candidate to come to the interview prepared.
 In fact, managers who tend to “wing it” might feel like the situation is reversed and they are the ones being interviewed.
 The analytic typically has done his homework and prepared a list of question.
 He is punctual and detail oriented.
 Expect to have him arrive early with the expectation of the interview starting promptly.
 This recruit tends to be conscientious and reliable.
 They believe in getting things done correctly the first time because they fear making a mistake (or getting caught!)

 Cons: The analytic often sets a high standard for himself and others.
-They can be nit-pickers and critical of others.
+This employee personality type can be nit-pickers and critical of others.
 They may also have a difficult time delegating and trusting others– few people can meet their expectations.
 For this reason, the analytic may prefer to work alone and is often de-energized with a lot of interpersonal interaction.
 This could cause problems when projects require teamwork and collaboration.